Image

 The Plan:

-In 2020, Unhyped, Vermont’s youth-oriented anti-vaping brand and campaign, launched four sets of messaging on digital media channels.
-Topics included the following:
+Since 2020, Unhyped, Vermont’s youth-oriented anti-vaping brand and campaign, has marketed annual paid digital media to inform teens on the following topics:

 • The dangers of flavored vape products